 The Eim Bayit’s family lives on the first floor of the building giving the students enough independence while at the same time having a constant address for any concerns.

 Each apartment has a fully equipped kitchen for milk and meat.
-While a meat lunch and pareve or dairy dinner are provided every day the students still have the facilities to cook for themselves and learn about keeping a kosher kitchen.
+While a dairy lunch and pareve or meat dinner are provided every day the students still have the facilities to cook for themselves and learn about keeping a kosher kitchen.

 Laundry facilities are spread throughout the apartments.